SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/multi-tenancy.md

 layout: redirect
 ---

-With the enterprise tenant, Cumulocity IoT supports full multi-tenancy.
+With the Enterprise tenant concept, Cumulocity IoT supports full multi-tenancy.
 All data related to a tenant is stored in a dedicated database.
 This includes user data, inventory, events, measurements, operations and alarms.

-The enterprise tenant can create subtenants that will then again function like standard tenants in the platform and have their own tenant management.
+The Enterprise tenant can create subtenants that will then again function like Standard tenants in the platform and have their own tenant management.

 This multi-tenancy approach has various advantages: